 However with Orlando’s predominantly a flat landscape, it is not as exciting a view as say the view of historic London from the top of The Coca-Cola London Eye and many of the familiar tourist landmarks are not that distinct as they are quite a distance away and the heat haze can hamper the view.

-With a lot of luck and a following wind, it would be cool to witness a rocket launch at the Kennedy Space Center, from the top of the Eye, especially at night.
+With a lot of luck and a following wind, it would be cool to witness a rocket launch at the Kennedy Space Center, from the top of The Wheel, especially at night.

 Other Merlin Attractions and Tickets

-As The Coca-Cola Orlando Eye is part of the I-Drive 360 complex, you can also visit one or more of the Merlin attractions on International Drive:
+As The Wheel is part of the ICON Park complex, you can also visit one or more of the Merlin attractions on International Drive:

 As well as a regular ride ticket you can also purchase a VIP ticket which gives you priority boarding and a glass of champagne as you ride.

-As well as Orlando and London, there are other Merlin Entertainment observation “Eyes” in Blackpool, England and Sydney, Australia.
+As well as Orlando and London, there are other observation “Eyes” in Blackpool, England and Sydney, Australia.